Steins;Gate Elite

 Steins;Gate Elite (Note: Steins;Gate Elite (シュタインズ・ゲート エリート, Shutainzu Gēto Erīto)) is a science fiction visual novel and interactive movie video game, part of the Science Adventure series.
 It was developed by 5pb. for PlayStation 4, PlayStation Vita, Nintendo Switch, Microsoft Windows and iOS, and was released in September 2018 in Japan and in February 2019 internationally.
 It is an updated, fully animated remake of the 2009 game Steins;Gate, using footage from the anime adaptation of the original game along with newly produced animation by White Fox.

-The game was created from the desire of its planner, Chiyomaru Shikura, to evolve the visual novel genre: he was influenced by the fully animated game series Yarudora, but as high development costs and a long production time would have prevented a full-length animated visual novel, it was decided to create a game that reused already existing animation.
-The game has received widespread critical acclaim by critics, in particularly for its story, footage of the anime adaptation of the original game, and visuals.
+The game has received generally positive reviews, with critics praising its story, footage of the anime adaptation of the original game, and visuals.

 Overview

 Steins;Gate Elite is a science fiction visual novel and interactive movie game, an updated version of the 2009 game Steins;Gate.
 Unlike previous games in the Science Adventure series, it is fully animated, using all the footage from the Steins;Gate anime series along with newly produced animation for story routes not adapted in the anime; the animation is played together with the script and voiced dialogue from the original game.
 The player reads the on-screen text and presses a button to advance the animation and text, and thereby progresses through the story.
 At certain points, the player makes choices which cause the story to branch, leading to different endings.